sdkcarlos/artyom.js/README.md

 ```
 Or download a zip package here [Download .zip](https://github.com/sdkcarlos/artyom.js/raw/master/public/artyom-source.zip)

-You need more functions, methods for this library ?
+Do you need more functions, methods for this library ?
 Just ask for it ! in issues section

 #[Ask for a method , problems, questions etc ...](https://github.com/sdkcarlos/artyom.js/issues)
 #[Open Wiki (tutorial, documentation)](http://ourcodeworld.com/projects/projects-documentation/1/list/artyom-js)